jkf91/js-exercises/README.md

 # js-exercises
-- collection of interesting coding challenges and problems
+- collection of interesting coding challenges and problems from www.codewars.com